lyteword/kjv/acts/chapter-8.md

 <sup>1</sup> And Saul was consenting unto his death.
 And at that time there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad throughout the regions of Judæa and Samaria, except the apostles.

-<sup>2</sup> And devout men carried Stephen to his burial, and made great lamentation over him.
+<sup>2</sup> And devout men carried Stephen *to his burial*, and made great lamentation over him.

-<sup>3</sup> As for Saul, he made havock of the church, entering into every house, and haling men and women committed them to prison.
+<sup>3</sup> As for Saul, he made havock of the church, entering into every house, and haling men and women committed *them* to prison.

 <sup>4</sup> Therefore they that were scattered abroad went every where preaching the word.